Ohtani hurls 6 innings, doubles in Angels’ 6-3 win over Jays

 José Berríos (8-6) yielded six runs on eight hits for the Blue Jays while pitching into the fifth inning of his shortest start since mid-April with Minnesota.
 Toronto lost for just the fourth time in 16 games.

 Lourdes Gurriel Jr. homered for the second straight game, connecting in the ninth inning.
-Teoscar Hernández and Randal Grichuk drove in runs in the fourth for Toronto, but Berríos walked four while failing to last five innings for the first time in 20 starts since April 14 with the Twins.
+Teoscar Hernández and Randal Grichuk drove in runs in the fourth for Toronto, but Berríos walked four while failing to last five innings for the first time in 20 starts.

-Los Angeles scored four runs in the second inning on Suzuki’s sacrifice fly, Walsh’s two-run single and Phil Gosselin’s RBI single in a rally abetted by three walks from Berríos.

-Suzuki added an RBI double in the third for his fourth multi-RBI game of a season in which he has just 11 total RBIs.
+After Berríos walked three in the Angels’ four-run second, Suzuki added an RBI double in the third for the fourth multi-RBI game of a season in which he has just 11 total RBIs.

-Hernández drove in Toronto’s first run on a single that was just the second hit allowed by Ohtani, who also threw two wild pitches in the fourth before Grichuk added an RBI double.

-José Iglesias chased Berríos with a one-out double and then scored when Jo Adell’s drive up the middle off Trent Thornton bounced high off the base.
+“You always learn from it,” Berríos said.
+“You can take some good things about tonight, or you can just throw it out and get ready tomorrow to keep working.
+There were some great hitters out there.”

 TRAINER’S ROOM